oat-sa/taohub-articles/articles/Frontend/Best Practices/components.md

 subscriber wants to enter the party, it will either replace the already registered subscriber, or will be rejected.
 This is not very convenient.

-In the context of a system call, that is not shareable, it is legit to only have one possible subscriber, like in the Node.js FileSystem API.
-But in the context of components, this is too restrictive.

-Eventually, a callback queue might be implemented to take care of *1-to-N* relationship.
-However, fortunately the component abstraction is built on top of the [`eventifier`](events-model.md), and therefore it offers a good support for an extensive API.
-The events manager allows a *1-to-N* relationship, which is pretty convenient for a component.
+The component abstraction is built on top of the [`eventifier`](events-model.md), and therefore it offers a good support for an extensive API.
+The events manage allows a *1-to-N* relationship, which is pretty convenient for a component.

 Thanks to the [`eventifier`](events-model.md), every component can emit events.
-It is strongly recommended to rely on this ability, and the use of simple callbacks should be avoided.
+It is strongly recommended relying on this ability, and the use of simple callbacks should be avoided.

 #### Bad example: using callbacks